Mexican presidential favorite vows to restore peace

 “We’re starting a campaign to win the presidency of the republic, but more importantly, we’re starting a movement to wake up minds to change Mexico,” he said in a square in the old colonial part of Mexico’s second city.

-“Mexico has been wounded by the lawlessness and violence,” Pena Nieto added, dressed simply in a white shirt and dark trousers.
+“Mexico has been wounded by the lawlessness and violence,” he said.
 “Many people’s lives are afflicted by worry, and what’s worse, they’re living in fear.”

-Calderon’s conservative National Action Party, or PAN, has been battered by the bloody clashes between drug cartels and security forces, and its failure to reduce the number of poor and create enough jobs for Mexico’s growing population.
+Calderon’s conservative National Action Party, or PAN, has been battered by the bloody clashes between drug cartels and security forces, as well as its failure to reduce the number of poor and create enough jobs for Mexico’s growing population.

-Roughly half of the country lives in poverty, which is blamed for fuelling the violence that has rattled tourists and investors on Calderon’s watch.
+Roughly half of the country lives in poverty, which is blamed for fuelling the spiraling violence that has rattled tourists and investors under Calderon’s watch.

-Calderon, who is barred by law from seeking a second term, staked his reputation on defeating the drug-trafficking gangs, but his army-led offensive has only led to more murders, kidnappings and robberies.
+Calderon, who is barred by law from seeking a second term, staked his reputation on defeating the drug-trafficking gangs, but his army-led offensive has only led to more murders, kidnappings and robberies in Mexico.

 For more than two years, the race to succeed Calderon has been led by the 45-year-old Pena Nieto, who was governor of the State of Mexico next to the capital between 2005 and 2011.
 Pena Nieto said he would lift 15 million people out of poverty, improve education and triple economic growth to create jobs.